balena-io-hardware/etcherPro-assemblyGuide-doc/output/Sub-processes/AC-DC-wire-cutting-stripping.md

 - When the cable is in the right place press RUN
 - 100 batch will be produced and you will hear the beep sound
+- Press confirm
 - Place the items in the storage box
 - Repeat the process for the blue and yellow cables.

-## Step 3: Producing 24cm DC cable batches
+## Step 4: Producing 27cm DC cable batches

 - Turn the Wire cutters’ handles to position UP
-- Place the black/red 1,5mm2 DC cable into the wire cutter
+- Place the black 1,5mm2 DC cable into the wire cutter
 - Turn the Wire cutters’ handles to position ROLL
 - Choose program number 3

 <img src="./Wire cutting-stripping photos/program-3.jpg" width="250">

 - When the cable is in the right place press RUN
 - 100 batch will be produced and you will hear the beep sound
+- Press confirm
 - Place the items in the storage box
+- Repeat the process for the red 1,5mm2 DC cable